lindaJaber/PUI2018_lj1232/HW1_lj1232/README.md

-# Steps I took to setup my environment:
+# Steps I took to set my environment:

 ## On the CUSP|ADRF terminal: